The Hunt

 - kaylin

-• Adam McGrath says:
+2. Avatar Adam McGrath

 I’ve had a bunch of friends live in Manayunk, so let me know if you have any questions/need any tips about that part of the city.
 It’s cool even if you can’t rock the yuppy/Main St. scene.
 Definitely affordable too.